 About

-I am a postdoctoral scholar in the Department of Anthropology at the University of Kentucky.
+I am a Visiting Assistant Professor in the Department of Anthropology at the University of California, Riverside.
 I do research in critical heritage studies and contemporary and historical archaeology, and teach classes in archaeology, cultural anthropology, and four-field anthropology.
-I also work in support of repatriation and NAGPRA compliance efforts at the University of Kentucky.

 I was awarded a Doctoral Fellowship from the Social Sciences and Humanities Research Council of Canada (2016-2020) for my research on the politics of heritage in Palestine/Israel and Greece, and was awarded the Sir James Lougheed Award of Distinction from the Government of Alberta for 2018-19.
 I have also received funding from the University of Massachusetts Department of Anthropology, the Graduate School at UMass Amherst, and the Fondation Québec Philanthrope/ICOMOS Canada.